DEVICES: Choreographic Intensive & Mentorship Program in NYC

 Each day will begin with a warm-up improvisation class to prepare for the day’s activities.
 Various devices will be explored daily, allowing participating choreographers ample time to create small studies that embrace each new idea.

 ONGOING MENTORSHIP: Jun & Jul 2018

 Following the conclusion of the week-long retreat, Doug will continue to mentor the participants one-on-one over the summer as they each create a new dance on their own dancers.
 Doug will be available for studio and video feedback.

-The full slate of new dances will be presented in a mini-festival format at Gibney Dance Center in New York City on August 10 - 12.
+The full slate of new dances will be presented at Gibney Dance in NYC in August 2018 (date to be announced).

 ON LOCATION: HUNTER COLLEGE & GIBNEY DANCE CENTER

 The intensive retreat will take place at Hunter College, the largest college in the City University of New York, located on Manhattan’s Upper East Side.
 We’ll be using Hunter College’s two large dance studios to work and play during the intensive.
 Within a few blocks, explore Central Park, dine at delicious restaurants, or take the nearby subway to enjoy any of the city’s unlimited cultural resources.

 The final showcase will take place at Gibney Dance’s Agnes Varis Performing Arts Center, located in lower Manhattan.
 Gibney’s large black-box theater boasts beautiful wooden floors, exposed brick, full lighting capabilities, and seats 116 audience members.
 It is a polished atmosphere in which to present three evenings of new works.